Whitman College Programs

 Extraordinary Learning Opportunities

 Inquisitive minds, a spirit of collaboration, innovation, and relationship-based learning define Whitman’s outstanding educational program.
-A distinguished faculty (95% of whom possess terminal degrees in their fields) have expertise in both traditional and emerging areas of inquiry and provide students with a high level of collaborative engagement and personal attention.
+A distinguished faculty of over 150 teachers and scholars (95% of whom possess terminal degrees in their fields) have expertise in both traditional and emerging areas of inquiry and provide students with a high level of collaborative engagement and personal attention.
 Student/faculty research, internships, community-based learning, and field-based courses all provide experiential learning opportunities in local, regional, and national communities, enabling students to integrate their liberal arts education with applied experiences outside the classroom.

 Recent Successes and Current Challenges

 Whitman continues to build on its more than 130 years of academic excellence, reinforcing the value of our liberal arts education that prepares our students to succeed and lead in today’s ever-changing world.
 Our students consistently win prestigious national awards, including Fulbright, Watson, and Rhodes scholarships.
-The National Science Foundation ranks Whitman among the top 50 colleges per capita in the nation for producing graduates who earn PhDs in science and engineering.
-Our students dedicate thousands of hours each year to making a difference in their local, regional, and national communities; Whitman is consistently named to the President’s Higher Education Community Service Honor Roll and is among the country’s top producers of Peace Corps volunteers.
+The National Science Foundation ranks Whitman 20th among national liberal arts college in the number of science and engineering doctorates earned per 100 bachelor’s degrees.
+Our students dedicate thousands of hours each year to making a difference in their local, regional, and national communities; Whitman is consistently named to the President’s Higher Education Community Service Honor Roll and is among the country’s top producers of Peace Corps volunteers and Teach for America participants.
 Our recent investments in new faculty positions, new and expanded academic programs, and student internships and other experiential learning opportunities reflect our commitment to providing our students with an enriching academic experience that prepares them to make a significant difference in their communities and the world.

 For many of the highly accomplished students who are admitted to Whitman, an even greater challenge is determining whether they can afford to attend.
 To meet the growing need for financial aid, Whitman seeks to increase its endowments dedicated to scholarships in order to compete for the best and brightest applicants and ensure that the College’s transformative education remains accessible to the finest students from all backgrounds.
 Increasing our resources for need-based scholarship will perpetuate our distinguished history of providing support for students from middle- and lower-income families.
 Scholarship investments in Whitman College students will pay dividends for years to come as recipients become leaders in business, education, the arts, science, nonprofit organizations, and government service.